rezzza/mock-extension/README.md

 # Behat Mock Extension

-Let the mock engine you want come to help you in your behat tests by mocking the Symfony services.
+Let the mock engine that you want coming to help you in your behat tests by mocking the Symfony services.

 *Only Behat 2 supported for now*.